DiamondStump/Team-Cyber-Safe/README.md

 __Skill Enhancement__: Participants will gain practical experience and proficiency in key cybersecurity techniques essential for threat detection and response.

-__Community Interaction__: Join our community of cybersecurity enthusiasts to discuss challenges, share strategies, and collaborate on solving CTF scenarios.

 ## Getting Started
 To get started simple click on the "CTF Competitions" directory to explore the varied challenges.